 WBCSD, headquartered in Geneva, Switzerland, is a CEO-led global community with over 200 of the world's leading sustainable companies participating.
-It works to promote the necessary systemic changes toward a Net-Zero, nature-positive, and equitable future.
+It works to promote the necessary systemic changes toward a Net-World Business Council Zero, nature-positive, and for Sustainable equitable future.